Definition

 - Comparing ACV across segments with different discount policies without context.

-- Read the related guide (e.g., Required pipeline: how much pipeline (and how many deals) you need) for context and common pitfalls.
+- Read Required pipeline: how much pipeline (and how many deals) you need if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.

 Where to use this on MetricKit